richard-ui/b_fitness_store/README.md

 12. When app is completed downloading, press 'Open app' from the header dashboard which will open up the app in a new tab in your browser.

 # Content
-- The images of each recipes came from Google images, using the Advanced search setting.
+- The images of each Exercise product came from Google images.
-- BBC good food website for recipe idea's and content.

 # Credits
 ## Code